 Rating/Recommended Audience: PG

 Related Films/Series: Kimba the White Lion, Jungle Emperor Leo (1966 Film), Leo the Lion, The New Adventures of Kimba the White Lion, Jungle Emperor Leo Symphonic Poem, Jungle Emperor Leo (1997 Film), Jungle Emperor Leo: Hon-O-Ji

 For Fans Of: The Lion King, Bambi, The Jungle Book, Kurogane Communication, Patapata Hikousen no Bouken

 -For those who have seen the original Kimba series, the characters will be addressed by their Japanese names.
 They are as follows…

 -This remake takes place in an alternate future and is unrelated to any other Kimba/Leo TV series or films.

--Kenichi is a child in this iteration and Coco is female for this film.
+-Kenichi is a child in this iteration and Coco is female in this film.

 -Update: This film is streaming on RetroCrush after Discotek licensed and dubbed it.

 -Jungle Emperor Leo (2009) is the 2nd remake of the Kimba/JEL series or two and a half if you count Jungle Emperor Leo (1997).

 -This remake was made to commemorate what would’ve been Osamu Tezuka’s 80th birthday.
 What also makes this remake a bittersweet in hindsight is that it was released twenty years after his death.
 The last thing Tezuka worked on before he died was directing The New Adventures of Kimba the White Lion which he didn’t live to finish.
 Also, if Tezuka was still alive, he’d turn 90 this year.